eoscostarica/guide.eoscostarica.io/docs/tutorials/node-installation.md

 ```bash
 $ ./start.sh
 ```
+For a more detailed information about the above command, please go [here](https://developers.eos.io/manuals/eos/v2.0/cleos/command-reference/system/system-regproducer).

 ### Create `testproducer` account
 On EOSIO based blockchain, account creation carries [RAM](https://developers.eos.io/manuals/eosio.contracts/latest/key-concepts/ram) consumption, so it is necessary to pay for new accounts.
 In the following command replace `CREATOR` placeholder with an existing account with enough resources to execute the operation.